WeListOrg/.github/profile/README.md

-# LiZST
+# Lizst

 > Remember Everything, Discover Anything.

-LiZST is a list-making app that allows users to create lists and share them with others.
+Lizst is a list-making app that allows users to create lists and share them with others.

 https://lizst.app